AnnafCouto/PipMet/README.md

 #>
 #>     heatmap
 ```
 The package was thought to be the more friendly-user as possible, even though it runs in code lines.
-Therefore, when information is needed, pop-ups will appear so that the user can input them.
+Therefore, when information is needed, pop-ups will appear so that the user can input the information in them.

 ``` r
 result <- GC_dataProcess(